-George Lewith Prize
+George Lewith Prize for General Practice

 The NIHR School for Primary Care Research has established an undergraduate medical student prize in memory of Professor George Lewith.